bfontaine/Dazibao/docs/report.md

 #### Limitations

-Long TLVs handling is not as well implemented as regular TLVs, and it is for instance impossible to remove a tlv inside a long tlv.
+* Long TLVs handling is not as well implemented as regular TLVs, and it is for instance impossible to remove a tlv inside a long tlv.
 You only can remove the whole TLV.
 Nevertheless, any other command is supported.
+* Printed informations about TLV are limited, we could print more information such as date for DATED tlv, short extract for TEXT, dimensions for images/video, tags for tagged mp3, ...

 ### Web Server